MartinL-no/MartinL-no/README.md

 <br />

-Looking for opportunities in the startup sector, if you'd like to see my projects and get in touch -

 <!---
 martinlrmr/martinlrmr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.